ychulovskyy/wix-ui/packages/wix-ui-core/src/components/avatar/README.md

 ## Technical Considerations

 The component will fallback to a different content prop in case the image provided didn't load.
 For this to happen an `onError` handler will be used on the `img` tag.
-If a user provided an `onError` handler in `imgProps`, it will be called as well.<br>
+If a user provided adn `onError` handler in `imgProps`, it will be called as well.<br>

-If imgProps are provided, the `alt` value would be replaced with the `name` prop provided.
+<br> The `alt` property is omitted from `imgProps` interface. `name` prop will be used as `alt` instead.<br>

+<br>`name` prop will also be used as `title` on elements to have native browser description tooltip.

-additional behaviors (such as tooltip, dropdown, focus, click, etc.) should be implemented in wrappers.
+<br>additional behaviors (such as tooltip, dropdown, focus, click, etc.) should be implemented in wrappers.
 Examples TBD

 ### React Code Example